monome/docs/docs/norns/study-1.md

 spell = "heal party"
 ```

-in lua variables don't need to be declared. we just made two variables. the first assigned the number 4, the second a string. you can easily confirm that it worked with:
+we just made two variables. the first assigned the number 4, the second a string. you can easily confirm that it worked with:

 ```
 print(coins)